katiepestotnik/lesson/sections/part4.md

 }
 ```

-<p>Inside the parenthesis after the `if` the computer is checking whether the comparison/boolean is truthy or falsey.
-In the case above, the two variables match, therefore it is truthy and the CODE BLOCK inside the `{}` will run.</p>
+Inside the parenthesis after the `if` the computer is checking whether the comparison/boolean is truthy or falsey.
+In the case above, the two variables match, therefore it is truthy and the CODE BLOCK inside the `{}` will run.<br>
-<p>If it was not truthy, the CODE BLOCK inside the `{}` would not run and the computer would skip over and move down the file.</p>
+If it was not truthy, the CODE BLOCK inside the `{}` would not run and the computer would skip over and move down the file.

 ### else statement
 :mag_right: Review the syntax <br>